Miami vs. Drake Predictions & Picks - NCAA Tournament First Round

 Miami Performance Insights

-- The Hurricanes' +233 scoring differential (outscoring opponents by 7.3 points per game) is a result of scoring 79.4 points per game (24th in college basketball) while allowing 72.1 per outing (241st in college basketball).

-- Miami pulls down 31.9 rebounds per game (173rd in college basketball) while allowing 29.1 per contest to its opponents.
-It outrebounds opponents by 2.8 boards per game.

-- Miami connects on 7.6 three-pointers per game (154th in college basketball), while its opponents have made 7.6 on average.
+- Miami hits 7.6 three-pointers per game (153rd in college basketball), while its opponents have made 7.6 on average.

-- The Hurricanes' 102.1 points per 100 possessions on offense rank 12th in college basketball, and the 92.8 points they allow per 100 possessions rank 219th in college basketball.
+- The Hurricanes rank 12th in college basketball with 102.1 points scored per 100 possessions, and 218th in college basketball defensively with 92.8 points conceded per 100 possessions.

-- Miami wins the turnover battle by 1.3 per game, committing 10.9 (82nd in college basketball) while its opponents average 12.2.
+- Miami has committed 10.9 turnovers per game (82nd in college basketball play), 1.3 fewer than the 12.2 it forces on average (159th in college basketball).

 Drake Performance Insights

-- The Bulldogs outscore opponents by 11.4 points per game (posting 75.3 points per game, 91st in college basketball, and giving up 63.9 per contest, 32nd in college basketball) and have a +388 scoring differential.
+- The Bulldogs put up 75.3 points per game (91st in college basketball) while giving up 63.9 per outing (33rd in college basketball).
+They have a +388 scoring differential and outscore opponents by 11.4 points per game.

-- Drake wins the rebound battle by 3.9 boards on average.
-It records 33.5 rebounds per game, 76th in college basketball, while its opponents pull down 29.6.
+- Drake comes out on top in the rebound battle by an average of 3.9 boards.
+It pulls down 33.5 rebounds per game (76th in college basketball) compared to its opponents' 29.6.

-- Drake makes 8 three-pointers per game (104th in college basketball), 1.3 more than its opponents.
-It shoots 37.3% from beyond the arc (32nd in college basketball), and its opponents are shooting 30.6%.
+- Drake connects on 8 three-pointers per game (104th in college basketball) while shooting 37.3% from beyond the arc (32nd in college basketball).
+It is making 1.3 more threes than its opponents, who drain 6.7 per game at 30.6%.

 - Drake has committed 9.8 turnovers per game (21st in college basketball), 1.7 fewer than the 11.5 it forces (213th in college basketball).